rajrtd/rajrtd/README.md

   ### :man_technologist: About Me

-- I'm interested in fullstack, mobile, and blockchain development.
+- I'm interested in fullstack (I prefer working in the back-end), mobile, and blockchain development.

 - 🔭 I’m currently working on an NFT blockchain project.